martingabelmann/StaticKIT/README.md

 # Build your KIT .public_html webpage

 This is a minimalistic and lightweight workframe for adopting the official KIT website design with static HTML pages and jQuery.
 All the configurations comes within one simple [config.yml](template/config.yml).
-Content of pages is separated in single [files](pages/start.html).
+Content of pages is separated in single [files](template/www/pages/).
-The resulting page is build from a jinja2 template with a simple python run.
+The resulting pages are build from a jinja2 templates with a simple python run.

 ## Requirements
  * python3 (python3-jinja2, python3-yaml),